rkoshak/sensorReporter/README.md

 # Dash Button Specifics
-To discover the address of your Dash button, there is a getMac.py script in the config folder that will run for a short time and print the MAC address of any device that issues an ARP request which it is running.
+To discover the address of your Dash button, there is a getMac.py script in the config folder that will run for a short time and print the MAC address of any device that issues an ARP request while it is running.
 Run the script and then press the button and it will print that button's address.

 Upon receiving your Dash button, follow the configuration steps up to the point